Windows Scripting

 Machines not joined to Active Directory

-1. Unzip and Import "Windows - Rename Windows Hostname (No Domain)" Fileset into FileWave Admin.
+1. Download, unzip, and import the Windows - Rename Windows Hostname (No Domain) PowerShell Fileset into FileWave Admin.

-3. Rename the device via FileWave Admin.
+3. Rename the device in FileWave Admin.

-4. Update Model
+4. Update Model.

 Machines joined to Active Directory

-1. Unzip and Import "Windows - Rename Windows Hostname (Domain Joined)" Fileset into FileWave Admin.
+1. Download, unzip, and import the Windows - Rename Windows Hostname (Domain Joined) PowerShell Fileset into FileWave Admin.

-4. Rename the device via FileWave Admin.
+5. Rename the device in FileWave Admin.

-1. %windir%\System32\shutdown.exe /r /t 60 /c "Computer renamed to %fwClientName%.
+%windir%\System32\shutdown.exe /r /t 60 /c "Computer renamed to %fwClientName%.
 Rebooting in 60 seconds." /f /d p:4:1

 Sync Computer Name